JamesSkemp/words/content/post/review-dii-100-cotton-machine-washable-heat-resistant-everyday-kitchen-basic-oven-mitt.md

 Part of this probably has to do with the fact that there's no extra material or thickness on the palm of the mitts, like most mitts I've used.

 While they look good, the [DII Everyday Kitchen Basic Oven Mitts][review] won't get much use in our house, and had I purchased them I would have returned them after the one day of use.
-However, for oven usage at lower temperatures, or possibly stovetop usage, they may have limited usage.
+However, for oven usage at lower temperatures, or possibly stove top usage, they may have limited usage.
 Since they don't seem to offer much protection at a relatively common oven temperature, and for the reasons above, I have to give these two of five stars.

 [review]: http://amzn.to/2dQE20L